 900153HUM: Media and Communication

-Discipline HUM

-Theme ICC

-Track Communication

-Prerequisites n/a

 This course is a broad survey of and introduction to the field of mass media and masscommunication.
 Students will not only recognize the role of media in changing political, socialand cultural dynamics on the local, regional, and global stage, but will also critique andanalyze the variety of relationships between media and their audiences.
 Its main aim is tointroduce students to the various dimensions of the media so that they can independentlyand competently consider and criticize mass media content and policy.
 It will focus on threeprimary elements: 1.
-Theories : How information is processed, perceived and communicated; how information impacts individuals and societies.
-2. Medium: The history, structure, organization, distribution and control of individual media: print and electronic.
+Theories : How information is processed, perceived and communicated;how information impacts individuals and societies.
+2. Medium: The history, structure,organization, distribution and control of individual media: print and electronic.
 3. Influence: How media are consumed and how they impact society and its institutions